Rostom of Kartli: In campaign against Georgia

 Throughout his reign, Rostom imported Persian language and culture into Kartlian administration and daily life.
 As he had no children, Rostom intended to make the Imeretian prince Mamuka his heir.
 The latter, however, was soon suspected to have been involved in a plot, and he had to return to his native Imereti.
 In 1642, Rostom adopted his kinsman Luarsab, Luarsab I of Kartli's great-grandson, but he was assassinated in 1652 while hunting.
 Another candidate for the succession, Rostom's stepson Otia, also died young, in 1646.
 Only in 1653 was able Rostom to choose his successor.
-It was Vakhtang of Mukhrani, a representative of a junior Mukhrani branch of the Bagrationi dynasty, who actually ran government in the last years of Rostom, and succeeded on his death on November 17, 1658.
-Rostom was buried in Qom, Persia, close to his late suzerain Abbas I. The 19th-century British diplomat Robert Grant Watson reported in his A History of Persia, "in one of the finest of tho gardens adjacent to tho city was the mausoleum of Rustem Khan, a prince of the royal house of Georgia who had embraced the tenets of the Mahomedan religion in order to obtain the viceroyalty of his native country."
+It was Vakhtang of Mukhrani, a representative of the junior, Mukhrani branch of the Bagrationi dynasty, who actually ran government affairs in the last years of Rostom's reign, and succeeded him upon the latter's death on November 17, 1658.
+Rostom was buried in Qom, Persia, close to his late suzerain Abbas I. The 19th-century British diplomat Robert Grant Watson reported in his A History of Persia, "in one of the finest of the gardens adjacent to the city was the mausoleum of Rustem Khan, a prince of the royal house of Georgia who had embraced the tenets of the Mahomedan religion in order to obtain the viceroyalty of his native country."

 Family

 Rostom was married twice.
 After his return to Kartli, he wed c.
-1635 Ketevan, daughter of Prince Gorjasp Abashishvili.
+1635 Princess Ketevan Abashishvili, daughter of Prince Gorjasp Abashishvili.
 Marie-Félicité Brosset, followed by Cyril Toumanoff, erred in identifying her surname as Abashidze.
-The Abashishvili was a branch of the Baratashvili family.
+The Abashishvili was a branch of the House of Baratashvili.
 The wedding was celebrated in Christian and Muslim rites and Ketevan added a Persian name, Guldukhtar.
 The marriage was childless and Ketevan died shortly thereafter.

 In 1638, Rostom concluded a strategic marital alliance with the Dadiani princely dynasty of Mingrelia.
 His second wife was Mariam, sister of Levan II Dadiani, the reigning Prince of Mingrelia, and the former wife of Simon Gurieli, Prince of Guria.
 They had no children.
 After Rostom's death, Mariam was married his adopted son and successor, Vakhtang V.